You can manage security-related tasks for accounts and zones from the Settings → Security page.

 For Automox-to-IDP, follow these steps:

-From the Settings → Security tab in your Automox console, ensure that two-factor authentication is disabled.
+1. From the Settings → Security tab in your Automox console, go to SAML.

 IDP-to-Automox